Chengde

 Chengde, formerly known as Jehol and Rehe, is a prefecture-level city in Hebei province, situated about 225 km northeast of Beijing.
 It is best known as the site of the Mountain Resort, a vast imperial garden and palace formerly used by the Qing emperors as summer residence.
-Its local dialect is also known for being the closest to Standard Chinese, which took several inspirations from the Chengde dialect.
+Its local dialect is also known for being the closest to Standard Chinese.
 The permanent resident population is approximately 3,473,200 in 2017.
+At the end of 2024, the total resident population of the city was 3,285,700, a decrease of 16,500 from the end of the previous year.
+The urbanization rate of the resident population is 59.77%.